-- We commit to the safety and wellbeing of all children and young people enrolled in our school. - We commit to providing children and young people with positive and nurturing experiences. - We commit to listening to children and young people, and empowering them by taking their views seriously and addressing any concerns that they raise with us. - We commit to taking action to ensure that children and young people are protected from abuse or harm. - We commit to teaching children and young people the necessary skills and knowledge to understand and maintain their personal safety and wellbeing. - We commit to seeking input and feedback from students regarding the creation of a safe school environment.
+- We commit to the safety and wellbeing of all children and young people enrolled in our school. - We commit to providing children and young people with positive and nurturing experiences. - We commit to listening to children and young people, and empowering them by ensuring that they understand their rights (including to safety, information and participation), and by taking their views seriously and addressing any concerns that they raise with us. - We commit to taking action to ensure that children and young people are protected from abuse or harm. - We commit to ensuring that the needs of all children and young people enrolled in our school are met, including those who are most vulnerable. - We commit to recognising the importance of friendships and to encouraging support from peers, to help children and students feel safe and less isolated. - We commit to developing a culture that facilitates and provides opportunities for children and student participation, and that strengthens the confidence and engagement of children and students by being responsive to their input. - We commit to teaching children and young people the necessary skills and knowledge to understand and maintain their personal safety and wellbeing. - We commit to seeking input and feedback from students regarding the creation of a safe school environment.

-Our commitment to parents and carers
+Our commitment to parents, guardians and carers

-- We commit to communicating honestly and openly with parents and carers about the wellbeing and safety of their children. - We commit to engaging with, and listening to, the views of parents and carers about our child safety practice, policies and procedures. - We commit to transparency in our decision-making with parents and carers where it will not compromise the safety of children or young people. - We commit to acknowledging the cultural diversity of students and families, and being sensitive to how this may impact on student safety issues. - We commit to continuously reviewing and improving our systems to protect children from abuse.
+- We commit to communicating honestly and openly with parents, guardians and carers about the wellbeing and safety of their children. - We commit to engaging with, and listening to, the views of parents, guardians and carers about our child safety and wellbeing practice, policies and procedures.

+- We commit to transparency in our decision-making with parents, guardians and carers where it will not compromise the safety of children or young people. - We commit to open engagement and communication with parents, guardians and carers about our child safe approach and our operations and governance related to child safety and wellbeing. - We commit to ensuring that relevant information relating to child safety and wellbeing is accessible to parents, guardians and carers. - We commit to acknowledging the cultural diversity of students and families, and being sensitive to how this may impact on student safety issues. - We commit to continuously reviewing and improving our systems to protect children from abuse.